-Would it be the opposite of lie? perhaps it means just what we see, but then it would be different from person to person, then maybe truth is what we perceive as being the truth? maybe there’s more than one truth. would truth be absolute? or is truth relative to the space and time it is on?
+Would it be the opposite of lie? perhaps it means just what we see, but then it would be different from person to person, then maybe truth is what we perceive as being the truth?
+Maybe there’s more than one truth.
+Would truth be absolute?
+Or is truth relative to the space and time it is on?

-The fact of truth being relative then bring us to the conclusion that right and wrong concepts become blurry and obscure, still if that’s a fact then only inconclusive or maybe even wrong answers exist for the meaning of life. so is there any complete and real truth in this uncertain world we live in?
-That’s a simple question, however an answer to it is far from simple.
+The fact of truth being relative then bring us to the conclusion that right and wrong concepts become blurry and obscure, still, if that’s a fact then only inconclusive or maybe even wrong answers exist for the meaning of life.
+So is there any complete and real truth in this uncertain world we live in?
+That’s a simple question, however, an answer to it is far from simple.

-The second aspect to have into consideration when about to take something as real is “Actuality”. facts, rather than things that people believe or imagine, the state of the given event being real or really existing.
+The second aspect to have into consideration when about to take something as real is “Actuality”.
+Facts, rather than things that people believe or imagine, the state of the given event being real or really existing.

-At this point we have concluded by undeniable logic that truth exists, but can truth really exist as factual all the time? does truth change over time?
-If we are hoping to ever discover an eternal and absolute truth which is beyond our cultural, religious and personal preferences, we must understand that we are looking for a truth greater than ourselves, something that goes above and beyond our native environment, something above our cultural and individual inclinations.
+At this point we have concluded by undeniable logic that truth exists, but can truth really exist as factual all the time?
+Does truth change over time?
+If we are hoping to ever discover an eternal and absolute truth which is beyond our cultural, religious, and personal preferences, we must understand that we are looking for a truth greater than ourselves, something that goes above and beyond our native environment, something above our cultural and individual inclinations.

-Imagine centuries ago you and me are seating somewhere debating and talking about the universe, I say: “wow how interesting the earth is flat and is seating on these elephants!” and you look at me and say: “Well wait a minute, did you know there’s a different concept out there? some believe the earth is actually round, that it is hanging on nothingness! your statement would had been really hard for me to grasp or even believed as truth, however some centuries later here we are, now we know for sure that the earth is not flat but round and that it indeed hangs in space by nothing but gravity as it circles around the sun.
+Imagine centuries ago you and me are seating somewhere debating and talking about the universe, I say: “wow how interesting the earth is flat and is seating on these elephants!” and you look at me and say: “Well, wait a minute, did you know there’s a different concept out there?
+Some believe the earth is actually round, that it is hanging on nothingness!
+Your statement would have been really hard for me to grasp or even believed as truth, however, some centuries later here we are, now we know for sure that the earth is not flat but round and that it indeed hangs in space by nothing but gravity as it circles around the sun.

-However did this new understanding of truth change the fact that the earth was round and hanging onto nothing in space centuries earlier?
+However, did this new understanding of truth change the fact that the earth was round and hanging onto nothing in space centuries earlier?
 No. truth was always there, it was real, it did not change, it was just our understanding of truth that changed.